SummerSlam (2008): Main event matches

-The main event was Undertaker versus Edge in a Hell in a Cell match.
-Early in the match, Undertaker and Edge both used the steel steps as a weapon.
+In the final match, The Undertaker faced Edge in a Hell in a Cell match.
+Early in the match, The Undertaker and Edge both used the steel steps as a weapon.
 Edge began introducing the trademark weapons of his speciality match, the Tables, Ladders, and Chairs match.
-Edge put Undertaker through a table with a chair-assisted diving elbow drop.
-Undertaker then took control until Edge performed a Spear on Undertaker through a cell panel, causing both men to fall outside the structure near the announcers' tables.
-Edge and Undertaker fought outside the cell, where Edge performed another Spear through a broadcast table on Undertaker.
-Back in the cell, Edge performed a third Spear on Undertaker for a near-fall.
-Edge attempted to perform Old School on Undertaker, but Undertaker countered the move and performed a chokeslam from the top-rope through two tables positioned outside the ring on Edge.
-Undertaker then hit Edge with a television camera, a Spear and a con-chair-to, taking revenge on Edge for attacking him the same way at Survivor Series 2007.
-The Tombstone Piledriver ended the match with a victory for the Undertaker.
-After the match, however, as Undertaker was leaving, he saw on the titantron that Edge was still moving.
+Edge put The Undertaker through a table with a chair-assisted diving elbow drop.
+The Undertaker then took control until Edge performed a Spear on The Undertaker through a cell panel, causing both men to fall outside the structure near the announcers' tables.
+Edge and The Undertaker fought outside the cell, where Edge performed another Spear through a broadcast table on The Undertaker.
+Back in the cell, Edge performed a third Spear on The Undertaker for a near-fall.
+Edge attempted to perform Old School on The Undertaker, but The Undertaker countered the move and performed a chokeslam from the top-rope through two tables positioned outside the ring on Edge.
+The Undertaker then hit Edge with a television camera, a Spear and a con-chair-to, taking revenge on Edge for attacking him the same way at the previous year's Survivor Series.
+The Tombstone Piledriver ended the match with a victory for The Undertaker.
+After the match, however, as The Undertaker was leaving, he saw on the titantron that Edge was still moving.
 So he went back in the ring to finish him off for good and chokeslammed Edge off of a ladder through the center of the ring, through the canvas.
-Then Undertaker went down and posed with flames engulfing the collapsed area of the canvas.
+Then The Undertaker went down and posed with flames engulfing the collapsed area of the canvas.
 Closing the show, commentator Jim Ross alluded that Edge had been sent to Hell.